-Cost: Remember, the Met Museum is 'pay-what-you-wish' for residents of New York City, meaning you have to pay something, but the amount is entirely up to you.
+Cost: The Met Museum is 'pay-what-you-wish' for residents of New York City, meaning you have to pay something, but the amount is entirely up to you.
 I usually pay between \$1-\$5.

-Directions from inside the museum to the galleries for questions 1-3:
+Directions from inside the museum to the galleries for questions 1 & 2:

 Get your ticket.
 Go up the main staircase to the second floor.
-At the top of the stairs, go left and walk down the drawings and prints corridor gallery until you enter gallery 800, where you will see sculptures, including many preparatory small-scale studies by Rodin for his larger sculptures, and paintings by various Symbolists, including Pre-Raphaelite Edward Burne-Jones' The Love Song; Gustave Moreau's Oedipus and Sphinx; and Arnold Bocklin's Island of the Dead.
+At the top of the stairs, go left and walk down the drawings and prints corridor gallery until you enter gallery 800, where you will see sculptures, including many preparatory small-scale studies by Rodin for his larger sculptures, and paintings by some of his contemporaries.
+These paintings rotate but you might see one by the Symbolists, including Pre-Raphaelite Edward Burne-Jones' The Love Song; Gustave Moreau's Oedipus and Sphinx; and Arnold Bocklin's Island of the Dead.

-From here, go into the gallery on the far left (801) and through it into the gallery that you will see immediately on your right as you enter 801.
+From here, go into the gallery on the far left (801) and through it into the gallery (817) that you will see immediately on your right as you enter 801.
 In here, you will find pastel drawings by Degas and Toulouse-Lautrec.
 Pastel crayon is a very difficult medium to draw with.
 See how Degas continued his experiments on bodily poses and movement with pastel drawings of women bathing and see how Toulouse-Lautrec admired and adapted Degas' use of the sweeping and energetic line in his pastels into his own work.